-Kos Donev begins his 29th season atop the Florida Atlantic men's soccer program, surpassing 200 wins in the 2013-14 season.
+Kos Donev helms his 30th season atop the Florida Atlantic men's soccer program in 2016 and surpassed 200 wins in the 2013 season.

 In 2007, Donev had arguably his best year as a coach, leading the Owls to a 6-0-1 Atlantic Soccer Conference mark and the program's second regular season and first tournament title.